Manuel Baquedano: Later life

 Baquedano retired from military life in May 1881.
 He was twice offered a presidential candidacy, but on both occasions the campaign did not prosper.
 By means of a law passed in August 1881, the government of Domingo Santa María granted him lifelong honors, pay and allowances at the level of an active commander in chief.

 He was elected as a senator for Santiago for two terms, between 1882 and 1888, and by Colchagua for another two terms, between 1888 and 1894.
 From these positions he participated in the reorganization of the Army and was a member of the standing Army and Navy commission, active in establishing the General Staff and the military academy.
 In April 1889, President José Manuel Balmaceda sent him on a mission to Europe, from which he returned in November 1890.
 On his return he was again offered a presidential candidacy, but again refused.

 During the 1891 Chilean Civil War, Baquedano did not side with either political party.
 But, after Balmaceda's forces were overcome and destroyed at the battle of La Placilla, it was clear that the President could no longer hope to find a sufficient strength amongst his adherents to maintain himself in power.
 On August 29, 1891, Balmaceda officially handed power to General Baquedano, who attempted to keep order in Santiago until the arrival of the congressional leaders on August 30.
 He then handed power to Navy captain Jorge Montt on August 31, and retired permanently to private life.

 The exclusion from the coalition of Baquedano, the charismatic wartime leader who had conquered Lima, helps explain why Chile would soon experience a civil war between two statist factions.

 He died at his home in Santiago on 30 September 1897, at the age of 74.

 Memorials

 Monument to Baquedano in Plaza Baquedano, Santiago.

-There was an equestrian statue of Baquedano by the Edificio Telefónica in Av Providencia at Santiago.
+There is an equestrian statue of Baquedano by the Edificio Telefónica in Av Providencia at Santiago.

 There are several places in Chile named for Baquedano: Baquedano metro station and Plaza Baquedano in Santiago; Baquedano Street in Iquique; and the Cordón Baquedano range in Chilean Tierra del Fuego.
 Two ships of the Chilean Navy have borne his name: the frigate General Baquedano (PF-09) and the corvette Baquedano.

 On March 12, 2021, the statue in Plaza Baquedano has been removed in order to be restored after several acts of violence and defacement against it.